fommil/fpmortals/manuscript/complete.md

 ### Foldable

 Technically, `Foldable` is for data structures that can be walked to produce a summary value.
-However, this undersells the fact that it is a one-typeclass army that can provide most of what you'd expect to see in a Collections API.
+However, this undersells the fact that it is a one-typeclass army that can provide most of what we would expect to see in a Collections API.

 There are so many methods we are going to have to split them out, beginning with the abstract methods: